Red Sox vs. Astros Player Props Betting Odds

 MLB Props Today: Houston Astros

-- The Astros will send Justin Verlander (8-6) to the mound for his 20th start this season.
+- The Astros will send Jose Urquidy (2-3) to the mound for his ninth start this season.

+- He has started eight games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.

+- Urquidy has started eight games this season, and he's lasted five or more innings four times.
+He averages 4.2 innings per appearance.

 |Opponent